andrew/ultimate-awesome/README.md

 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-tact](https://github.com/tact-lang/awesome-tact) - List of valuable resources and projects.
 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - Awesome List of Mixup Augmentation Papers for Visual Representation Learning.
-- [awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!.
 - [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.
 - [awesome-mlp-mixer](https://github.com/fawazsammani/awesome-mlp-mixer) - Transformers w/o Attention, based fully on MLPs.
 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.